 Transportation is one of the requirements of a developed economy because it can bring order out of chaos.
 The more complex life becomes and the more developed the economy, the more indispensable are the elements of transportation.
-Unfortunately, our transportation system is frequently taken for granted, and we do not consider the benefits that accrue to us and the need t continually improve the system, especially the infrastructure..
+Unfortunately, our transportation system is frequently taken for granted, and we do not consider the benefits that accrue to us.